Kasser Distillers: Alfred Dunhill trademark litigation

-Severance controversy
+Severance dispute

-The closure became embroiled in controversy over promised severance payments.
-While Knox initially promised "substantial" severance packages for laid-off workers, negotiations broke down and workers ultimately received only 14 cents on the dollar of their promised severance by 1994.
+The 1989 closure was followed by a dispute over severance pay.
+Knox had promised "substantial" severance to laid-off workers, but negotiations broke down and workers ultimately received about 14 cents on the dollar of the promised amount by 1994.

 Legacy

-Kasser Distillers Products Corp. was notable for its role in making alcoholic beverages accessible to working-class consumers in Pennsylvania and the broader Northeastern United States.
-The company's performance under 45 years of family leadership demonstrated how local businesses could compete with national corporations through innovation and understanding of regional markets.
+Kasser Distillers remained under family control for its entire history as an independent company, from its founding in 1943 until the 1988 sale, and was one of the largest suppliers to the Pennsylvania Liquor Control Board throughout that period.
+Its low-priced wines and spirits were widely distributed across Pennsylvania and the broader Northeastern United States.
+The company ceased operations within fifteen months of passing out of family ownership.

-The Four Queens whiskey brand, originally created by Kasser, continues to be produced by Laird & Company and remains an essential ingredient in "boilo," a traditional Christmas drink in Pennsylvania's anthracite coal region.
-The brand sells approximately 36,000 bottles annually, with 98% of sales occurring in Pennsylvania.
+The Four Queens whiskey brand, created by Kasser, is still produced by Laird & Company and remains a standard ingredient in boilo, a Christmas drink traditional in Pennsylvania's anthracite coal region.
+The brand sells roughly 36,000 bottles a year, 98 percent of them in Pennsylvania.

-The former Kasser facility at Third and Luzerne Streets was later converted to industrial use, with a large "Kasser's 51" sign remaining visible on the building for many years after the company's closure.
+The former plant at Third and Luzerne Streets was later converted to industrial use, and a large "Kasser's 51" sign remained visible on the building for years after the closure.